hrshvrdhnsingh/basic-react-itinerary/README.md

 # To run a react project on Pages

-run <npm install gh-pages --save-dev>
+Run <npm install gh-pages --save-dev> in the terminal.

-push all the necessary files

-add <"homepage": "https: //<user-name>.github. io/repo-name",> in the package.json before "name"
+Add <"homepage": "https: //{user-name}.github. io/{repo-name}",> in the package.json before "name".

-add <"predeploy": "npm run build",
-    "deploy": "gh-pages -d build",>
+Add <"predeploy": "npm run build", "deploy": "gh-pages -d build",>in the scripts part of package.json.

+Run <git remote add origin https://github.com/{username}/{repo-name}.git> in the terminal.

-    in the scripts part of package.json
+Run <npm run deploy> in the terminal.

-Now form the pages part of Github, deploy your site from the "gh-pages" branch
+Now from the pages part of Github, deploy your site from the "gh-pages" branch.